nationalarchives/ds-caselaw-data-enrichment-service/docs/README.md

 This resource documents the design and operation of the Judgment Enrichment Pipeline (JEP) built for The National Archives by MDRxTECH and vLex Justis to support the publishing process that sits behind [caselaw.nationalarchives.gov.uk](https://caselaw.nationalarchives.gov.uk).

-The primary purpose of the JEP is to "enrich" the judgments published on [caselaw.nationalarchives.gov.uk](https://caselaw.nationalarchives.gov.uk)) by marking up important pieces of legal information (such as references to earlier cases and legislation) cited within them.
+The primary purpose of the JEP is to "enrich" the judgments published on [caselaw.nationalarchives.gov.uk](https://caselaw.nationalarchives.gov.uk)) by marking up important pieces of legal information - such as references to earlier cases and legislation - cited in the body of the judgment.
 In certain scenarios described elsewhere in this documentation, the JEP will "repair" or *resolve* entities that are malformed whilst respecting the original text of the judgment in question.

 ## 1.1 The general anatomy of the JEP

 At its core, the JEP is a series of serverless functions, which we call *Annotators*, that sequentially add layers of markup to judgments submitted for enrichment.
 Each Annotator is responsible for performing a specific type of enrichment.
 For example, the [Case Law Annotator](caselaw/case-law-annotator.md) detects references to case law citations (such as [2021] 1 WLR 1) and the [Legislation Annotator](legislation/legislation-annotator.md) is responsible for marking up mentions of UK primary legislation.
-An overview of the *Annotators* can be found below with more detailed guidance on each set out in dedicated documentation.
+An overview of the *Annotators* can be found below with more detailed notes on each set out in dedicated documentation in this folder.

 The *Annotators* are supported by a cast of utility functions that are responsible for ETL, XML validation, rules-management and file manipulation.
 The most important of these utility functions are the [*Replacers*](the-replacers.md), which generate the enriched XML that is sent back for publication on [caselaw.nationalarchives.gov.uk](caselaw.nationalarchives.gov.uk).